Deepikachoudhary1/ecommerce-customer-segementation/README.md

 # Ecommerce-customer-segementation
+Excited to share my latest project as a "DATA SCIENCE " intern at "ZIDIO DEVELOPMENT"

 E-commerce customer segmentation is a process in data science and analysis where customers are grouped based on common characteristics.
 This can help businesses understand their customers better and tailor their marketing strategies accordingly.
 Here’s a step-by-step guide to such a project, including the installation of necessary tools and detailed explanations.

 Step-by-Step Process